ANCAD Annual Report 2026

 ANCAD remains actively engaged with capacity and capability builders across Aotearoa.

-We’re especially grateful to Community Networks Aotearoa for their ongoing role in facilitating valuable gatherings, conferences, and resource sharing that strengthen the sector.
+We’re especially grateful to Community Networks Aotearoa, celebrating 50 years, for their ongoing role in facilitating valuable gatherings, conferences, and resource sharing that strengthen the sector.

 CONSULTANCY ENGAGEMENTS